 Exercise also increases defecation, so making sure your pet gets plenty of playtime can actually help keep those anal glands from overflowing!

 Unlike dogs, cats rarely need their anal glands expressed, but they can experience the same trouble and symptoms as dogs and require the same treatment.

-Dog owners should not attempt to express anal glands themselves nor let non-medical individuals, including dog grooming professionals, express the glands.
-The glands can rupture or become inflamed from over-expression, so they shouldn’t be expressed manually unless a veterinarian deems it necessary.
+Dog owners should not attempt to expression themselves nor let non-medical individuals, including dog grooming professionals, express the glands.
+The glands can rupture or become inflamed from over-expression, so they shouldn't be expressed manually unless a veterinarian deems it necessary.

 Has your dog ever had trouble with his or her anal glands?
-Share your pet’s experience in the comments below.
+Share your pet's experience on our Wide Open Pets Facebook Page.

 READ MORE: Why Do Dogs Eat Poop?
 When Doody Calls, Experts Weigh In